-Emaciated polar bear video sparks discussion about climate change
+Video of starving polar bear fuels fears of climate-linked extinction

 Nicklen’s video, which he shot on a trip for Sea Legacy, depicts an emaciated polar bear, its coat patchy, seemingly near death on an island in a Canadian territory inside the Arctic Circle.
 It searches for food in a rusted garbage can and chews what Nicklen said was an old snowmobile seat.

-And it struck a nerve: it was viewed more than 3.5 million times in posts on Nicklen’s and National Geographic’s Instagram feeds, according to metrics on the photo sharing site, before picking up news coverage from around the world.
+And it struck a nerve: It was viewed more than 3.5 million times in posts on Nicklen’s and National Geographic’s Instagram feeds, according to metrics on the photo sharing site, before picking up news coverage from around the world.

 In his caption with the video, Nicklen wrote that his team was “pushing through their tears” while documenting the bear.